UniversalDependencies/UD_Kazakh-KTB/README.txt

-Kazakh UD treebank

-BASIC STATISTICS

-Tree count:  600
-Word count:  6261
-Token count: 6023
-Dep. relations: 34 of which 4 language specific
-POS tags: 16
-Category=value feature pairs: 45

-TOKENISATION
+# Summary

+The UD Kazakh treebank is a combination of text from various sources including Wikipedia, some folk tales, sentences from the UDHR, news and phrasebook sentences.
+Sentences IDs include partial document identifiers.

+# Introduction

-The tokenization in the Kazakh UD treebank follows the principles of [Turkic lexica in Apertium](http://wiki.apertium.org/wiki/Turkic_lexicon).
+The tokenisation in the Kazakh UD treebank follows the principles of [Turkic lexica in Apertium](http://wiki.apertium.org/wiki/Turkic_lexicon).

-MORPHOLOGY

 Morphological processing in the Kazakh UD treebank follows the principles of [Turkic lexica in Apertium](http://wiki.apertium.org/wiki/Turkic_lexicon).

-DATA SETS

 The treebank was randomly split into training (80%), testing (10%), and development (10%) sets.

-CITATIONS
+# Acknowledgements

 Please, cite the following papers if you use Kazakh UD treebank: